grinnell-cs/csc151-images/_eboards/eboard42.md

                `[  ]
 * No opinion    [  ]

-What did you think about the strange names for take-home LA problems?
+What did you think about the strange names for SoLA problems?

 * Great         [  ]
 * Annoying      [  ]